ascendantsocratic/ascendantsocratic.github.io/articles/sex-differences.md

 Fat free mass and limb muscle volume in men are significant predictors of the numbers of total and past-year self-reported sex partners, as well as age at first intercourse, suggesting that sexual selection may have contributed to these physical sex differences [(Lassek & Gaulin, 2009)](https://www.sciencedirect.com/science/article/abs/pii/S1090513809000397?via%3Dihub).

 ## Psychological

+### General

+[Krizan & Teeter (2015)](https://www.researchgate.net/profile/Zlatan-Krizan/publication/271722875_Evaluating_Gender_Similarities_and_Differences_Using_Metasynthesis/links/55c35cdf08aea2d9bdc06e70/Evaluating-Gender-Similarities-and-Differences-Using-Metasynthesis.pdf) used meta-synthesis to examine gender similarities and differences, and found that the average absolute difference between men and women across domains was relatively small, with the distributions of men and women on most variables overlapping by about 84%.
+Sex differences in psychological traits including personality, sexuality, attitudes, emotions, behaviors, and cognitive abilities, are larger in cultures with more egalitarian sex role socialization and greater sociopolitical gender equity [(Schmitt, 2015)](https://www.researchgate.net/publication/289724723_The_Evolution_of_Culturally-Variable_Sex_Differences_Men_and_Women_Are_Not_Always_Different_but_When_They_AreIt_Appears_Not_to_Result_from_Patriarchy_or_Sex_Role_Socialization).
+Even sex differences in physical traits such as height, obesity, and blood pressure are exacerbated in such cultures.

+### Evidence for Biological Origin + Causes

+[Reiner & Gearhart (2014)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1421517/) looked at 16 genetic males with cloacal exstrophy, an extremely rare birth defect that is associated with severe phallic inadequacy or phallic absence.
+As a result, 14 of the 16 males were neonatally assigned female socially, legally, and surgically.
+They tracked all of the children from ages 5 to 16 and found that 8 of the 14 subjects assigned to the female sex declared themselves male during the course of the study.
+Moreover, all 16 subjects had moderate to marked interests and attitudes that were considered typical of males.

+[The John Money experiment](https://embryo.asu.edu/pages/david-reimer-and-john-money-gender-reassignment-controversy-johnjoan-case) was a very famous experiment which examined the degree to which gender identity is intractable.
+To simplify, David and Brian Reimer were identical twins.
+After David suffered from a botched circumcision, he was raised as a girl while Brian was raised as a boy.
+David received estrogen during adolescence to help the development of feminine characteristics.
+In spite of the socialization David received, he experienced intense gender dysphoria as a child and desired to become a male.
+This would be consistent with the idea that a person's gender identity generally corresponds to a person's biological sex.

+Boys and girls aged 9-17 months old, an age when they show few signs if any of recognizing their sex or the sex of others, still have marked differences in preference for stereotypically male vs stereotypically female toys.
+These sex differences in toy preferences also occur with rhesus monkeys [(Goldman, 2017)](https://stanmed.stanford.edu/how-mens-and-womens-brains-are-different/).
+Girls exposed to high levels of androgen in the prenatal and early postnatal periods show increased play with boys' toys and reduced play with girls' toys suggesting hormones may play a role in this sex difference [(Berenbaum & Hines, 1992)](https://journals.sagepub.com/doi/abs/10.1111/j.1467-9280.1992.tb00028.x).

+Differential sexual selective pressures for men and women can help to explain how psychological sex differences may emerge [(Buss, 1995)](https://psycnet.apa.org/record/1995-21138-001).
+Men can only be certain about whether they have in fact reproduced if they have a woman who is sexually loyal, while women can be guaranteed following sexual intercourse that they have reproduced.
+Through this mechanism, men and women will naturally develop different preferences in terms of their mate's personalities as well as different tendencies, personalities, etc. [Janicke et al. (2016)](https://www.science.org/doi/10.1126/sciadv.1500983) finds that across the animal kingdom, sexual selection is stronger in males than in females and is evolutionarily tied to sex biases in parental care and sexual dimorphism.
+In the animal kingdom, females typically exhibit greater parental investment which leads to them becoming a limiting resource, such that males compete for females and not the other way around.

 ### Brain Differences